Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Menu Ideas for Hosting Thanksgiving

 Wondering what to do when hosting Thanksgiving?
 Start with the menu.
-The menu is arguably the most important part of Thanksgiving.
-The meal is, of course, the major reason why everyone is gathering.
-That’s why it’s crucial to create a menu ahead of time.
-Luckily, hosting Thanksgiving often comes with a fairly standard menu, although of course, you can switch it up with alternative Thanksgiving meals!
+The menu is arguably the most important part of Thanksgiving, so it pays to plan early.
+Luckily, hosting Thanksgiving often comes with a fairly standard menu, although of course, you can switch it up with alternative Thanksgiving meals like ham, chicken or vegetarian Thanksgiving recipes.
+A thoughtful mix of rich and lighter dishes keeps everyone happy.

 Whatever you plan to cook, it is recommended to plan the menu about a month or two months in advance.
 Finalize the menu and create a shopping list based on the meal.
 Do your shopping a couple of days before the holiday to ensure you have everything and won’t have to do last-minute shopping the day of.